cocolabs/timelib/README.md

 - *Deobfuscated* version of our mod built for use by developers (indicated by the `dev` classifier).
 The dependency will be exposed only during runtime because we added it to `runtimeOnly` configuration.

 Another way to get the library would be to use `fg.deobf` right after declaring the configuration type to indicate that the production jar should be deobfuscated after being resolved.

-This is not necessary and just adds extra work during build phase, this is why the project provides the `dev` jar.
-Besides, this way you need to manually attach source files since the created jar ends up in Forge cache folder.
+This is not necessary and just adds extra work during build phase and makes deal with manually attaching source files.
+This is why the project provides a compiled `dev` jar.

 ### Github